fortinetsolutions/Azure-Templates/GWLB/README.md

 ## Requirements and limitations

-This template only deploys the Gateway Load Balancer and FortiGates.
+This template only deploys the Gateway Load Balancer and FortiGates (i.e. the provider section of the above diagram).
 It does not provide the consumer side of the deployment.
 A typical use case may have a Managed Security Services Provider deploy the FortiGates in their subscription, and one of their customers deploy the consumer side of the solution in their subscription, using the subscription ID and Resource Group of the MSSP's deployment to link the two together.
 A sample consumer template is also included.

 The ARM template deploys different resources and it is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.